-Parents and carers who wish their children to be considered for a specialist music place must complete a supplementary application form.
+Parents and carers who wish their children to be considered for a specialist music place must complete a supplementary application form through the school's website.
 A candidate for a specialist music place will be required to attend a musical aptitude test at the school.